 General and administrative expenses.
-General and administrative expenses, net of an allocation of a portion of these expenses to cost of services during the first quarter of 2011, were \$1.3 million for the first quarters of 2012 and 2011.
+General and administrative expenses, net of an allocation of a portion of these expenses to cost of services, were \$3.5 million for the first half of 2012, compared to \$2.8 million for the first half 2011.
+The increase is primarily due to legal and other transaction-related costs incurred in connection with the proposed Merger.

 Income from Discontinued Operations.
-We generated income from discontinued operations during the first quarter of 2012 of approximately \$1.7 million (\$1.0 million net of provision for income taxes) as a result of reducing our estimated liabilities related to our pricing programs under Medicare/Medicaid and other governmental pricing programs.
+Income from discontinued operations for the first half of 2012 of approximately \$1.7 million (\$1.0 million net of provision for income taxes) resulted from the reduction of our estimated liabilities related to pricing programs under Medicare/Medicaid and other governmental pricing programs.